Cheb2703/TeslaBMS/README.md

 The board I use is a ESP32-S3-WROOM-1 (N16R8) - https://github.com/amit-nz/TeslaBMS-ESP32/blob/master/esp32-s3-n16r8-development-board.png

-Using this project, I monitor 16 x Tesla modules in a stationary ESS application.
+Using this project, I monitor 2 x Tesla modules in a stationary ESS application.

 Features:

 - Balances to the lowest cell between two packs connected together in series.
 - Cells balance for 30s and then update again, turning the balancers off momentarily to get accurate readings.
-- Baud set 631578 (Use 612500 for older Tesla packs??)
+- Baud set 631578 (Use 612500 for older Tesla packs??)\
+- Display on 4" LCD screen
 - CSV output to FTP server.
 - JSON endpoint to get module details.
 - Push data into Home Assistant via MQTT (cell group voltage readings, module temperature (+) and (-) and min/max).